mneilly/linux-unity-ml-agents-nvidia-docker/README.md

 # What is it?
 A Dockerfile based on nvidia/cudagl that allows GPU based training for Unity ml-agents.

-It only works for an NVIDIA GPU.
+__**It only works for an NVIDIA GPU and you must have the native NVIDIA driver 390 or newer installed.**__ This has only been testing on Debian Stretch stable with nvidia-driver 390.87-2~bpo9+1.

 This Dockerfile is a modified verison of the original [Unity ml-agents Dockerfile](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-Docker.md)